Skip to main content

 “An Essay on Ambition,” by Murray, Pennsylvania Journal and Weekly Advertiser, July 118, 1781, p.
 1.

 Murray defended himself in the newpapers and printed the full text of the speech.
-Several later was granted his degree after apologizing to the Trustees and went on to a career in the law in addition to marryinng Timothy Matlack's daughter.
+Several later was granted his degree after apologizing to the Trustees and went on to a career in the law in addition to marrying Timothy Matlack's daughter.[4]

-1. The image was reprinted, with explanatory text, in the 19th century, and a copy is also in the Hazard scrapbook: “A Representation of Figures exhibited and paraded through the Streets of Philadelphia, on Saturday, the 30th of September 1780.”
+1. The image was reprinted, with explanatory text, in the nineteenth century, and a copy is also in the Hazard scrapbook: “A Representation of Figures exhibited and paraded through the Streets of Philadelphia, on Saturday, the 30th of September 1780.”
 Facsimile, attributed to E. Rogers, ca. 1855–60, after 1780 original by John Dunlap.
 Samuel Hazard scrapbook and ephemera, 1723–1876, Ms. Coll.
 1257. ↑

-2. Foner, Tom Paine and Revolutionary America, 55. ↑
+2. Foner, Tom Paine, 55. ↑

 Annotate